What’s one of the main goals of copy?

 These are some of the most effective persuasive copywriting strategies you can use.

-They are back by psychology and science—the hallmark of any good writing technique.
+They are backed by psychology and science—the hallmark of any good writing technique.

 Try them out for yourself and be creative.
 Put your own twist on them and use them in unique combinations.

 1. You’re not writing who you think you’re writing for

 It’s very easy to make up a magical character in our heads when we’re writing copy.

 You may think you’re writing a sales letter to a 40 year old man whose day job is as an accountant, and he wants to earn passive income.